Lina Brockdorff: Early life

 Brockdorff was born in Senglea to Patrick and Mary Mahoney in 1930.
-Her early life was marked by the outbreak of World War II when Brockforff was nine years old.
+Her early life was marked by the outbreak of World War II when Brockdorff was nine years old.
 Her family moved multiple times throughout the war, living in various localities such as Vittoriosa, Sliema, Dingli and Rabat.

 Education

 Brockdorff's early education was interrupted by the outbreak of the war, but when the war was over she returned to school on her father's insistence.
 She wanted to pursue a medical career however her family could not afford to send her to University and enrolled her in a teacher's training course without informing her.
 She resumed her education later in life, when she enrolled in a one-year introductory course in theology in 1991, followed by a five-year Bachelor's course.
-She eventually obtained a Masters degree in theology and humanities in 2002 at the age of 72.
+She eventually obtained a master's degree in theology and humanities in 2002 at the age of 72.